The-Katsu/LeagueOfLegendsApi/README.md

 Use Persistence to configure with external services like ORM, Message brokers, Task schedulers etc.
 Use Infrastructure for base external services logic implementation.
 Use Application to provide business logic.
-Use Presentation to display results of work.
+Use Presentation to display results of your services.

 ## Configure NHibernate